What is the Raising Expectations program?

 What supports are available?

-Under the Raising Expectations program, TAFEs and dual-sector university partners provide the following supports to care leavers:
+Under the Raising Expectations program, TAFEs and university partners provide the following supports to care leavers:

-- access to financial allowances and similar supports
+- support to access other financial allowances and supports

 - referrals to tuition fee-waivers under the Youth Access Initiative